4 Causal inference

 14. We alter the mathematical notation and equation numbers of Larcker et al. (2007) to conform with notation and numbering we use here.↩︎

-15. Note that Larcker et al. (2007) do not “control for” leverage in regressions with performance is a dependent variable.↩︎
+15. Note that Larcker et al. (2007) do not “control for” leverage in regressions where performance is a dependent variable.↩︎